AdventureSeeker423/node-red-axon2cot/README.md

 <h1 align='center'>node-red-axon2cot</h1>

-<p align='center'>A node red flow using an Axon API key to create COT messages to be sent to a TAK server.
+<p align='center'>A node red flow using an Axon API key to create COT messages to be sent to a TAK server.</p>

-Pulls Axon Body and Axon Fleet details and Locations.</p>
+<p align='center'>Pulls Axon Body and Axon Fleet details and Locations.</p>

 ## Pre-Requisites / Setup